ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 which we died; and the eye that mourned
 for us will be dried, and glisten again
 with tov; and aven our children will coase
-to think of us, and wil
+to think of us, and will
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:in:batch_in_chacha_ver03:data:sn87056248:00200294543:1860100401:0343/pct:57.446298,9.252636,25.765031,13.620105/!600,600/0/default.jpg"/>
 </td>